Code-Institute-Submissions/find-a-match/README.md

 <img src="/readme_files/same-card.png" width="500" target="_blank" rel="noopener" alt="levels">
 </div>

-- Game buttons offer player three options:
+##### Game buttons offer player three options:
-    - Reset Game - offer player options to restart game
+    - Reset Game - offer player options to restart game.
-    - Main Menu - offer player options to go back to main menu
+    - Main Menu - offer player options to go back to main menu.
-    - Sound On - sound is on by default and start when player choose level
+    - Sound On - sound is on by default and start when player choose level.

 <div align="center">
 <img src="/readme_files/game-buttons.png" width="500" target="_blank" rel="noopener" alt="levels">
 </div>

-- Score counter
+##### Score counter
     - Counter start when player choose his level of play it start from -2         giving player enough time to start his play.
     - After player found all cards score is to validate his progress in game      and show player his reward.
 <div align="center">
 <img src="/readme_files/score.png" width="500" target="_blank" rel="noopener" alt="levels">
 </div>

--
+#### Rewards

+- When player find all matching cards time spend on finding them is taken to      validate and show player feedback about his play.
+- There are 5 levels of rewards for player time of play.
+- Each reward give player corresponding message here is where humor part come     in.